 The Apple ID being used must not be connected to any Apple Developer Program.

-To use free provisioning for deploying an application to a device you will use Xcode to create the signing identity and provisioning profiles, and will then use Xamarin Studio or visual Studio choose the correct profile to sign our app with.
+To use free provisioning for deploying an application to a device you will use Xcode to create the signing identity and provisioning profiles, and will then use Visual Studio for Mac or Visual Studio choose the correct profile to sign our app with.
 Follow the step-by-step walkthrough below to do this:

 - If you do not have an Apple ID, create one at appleid.apple.com.

-- Open Xcode and browse to Xcode Menu > Preferences.
+- Open Xcode and browse to Xcode > Preferences.